even4void/aliquote/content/post/vscode-no-more.md

 - [nvim-dap], [nvim-dap-ui], [nvim-dap-virtual-text], for debugging.
 I only trigger `dap` UI on demand, but I have virtual text activated automagically when I started a debugging session.
 I use it mostly for Python scripts.
 As an update to a [previous micro-post], I even get this working for Haskell.
 - [neogen], because everyone likes `docstrings`.

+Below are some demos (Python, Rust, Haskell) of what's available in a modern Vim world nowadays.

+{{< fluid_imgs
+"pure-u-1-3|/img/2022-02-03-21-51-22.png"
+"pure-u-1-3|/img/2022-02-03-21-52-45.png"
+"pure-u-1-3|/img/2022-02-03-21-55-37.png" >}}

+- Left: highlight `dap` debugging with virtual text and LSP error/warning highlights in the status line (syntax and formatting errors deliberately added);
+- Middle: Rust with inlay hints and code lens for test cases;
+- Right: Haskell with [Wingman] code action.

+Happy coding in Neovim!

 {{% music %}}Memory Cassett • _Asleep at a Party_{{% /music %}}